szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component doesn't make the weapon available.
 Mods such as Unfinished Business, which gives it to Artemis Entreri in Bodhi's Lair can give you access to this.
 So essentially this component makes the dagger a bit of a SoA powerhouse sort of similar to Blackrazor.
 Here's the changes:

 - BAM changed so its gem on the hilt looks green, like Artemis Entreri's dagger.
 - Description changed to something different from Soultaker dagger.
-Check "unique_descriptions.md"
 - Gleams red
 - Changes of draining levels is now 18%, and it drains 2 levels.
 Recover 1d6 HP plus 10% of your max health upon draining levels.
 - 1 HP drained per hit; 3 HP when wielded by vampires